-Creating an explainer video is more than just writing a script and making a video out of it.
+Creating a marketing video is more than just writing a script and making a video out of it.

 You also need to take into account marketing and sales strategies.